imhicihu/Responsive-email/README.md

 * Database configuration
     - No needed
 * Deployment instructions
     - Just copy and paste our template.
-Modified to fit your needs
+Modify to fit your needs

 ### Issues ###